 John had been living at Castle View Villas, Eton Wick; this was also the address Fred gave when he enlisted in 1915.
 Neither man appears to have had a strong connection with Datchet.
 Fred’s wife moved to Green Lane after Fred joined up which explains why Fred is remembered on Datchet’s War Memorial.
 (There were other Boxalls in Green Lane who may have been distantly related.)

-Why doesn’t John have a CWGC headstone in the cemetery when his brother does?
+If he died of wounds sustained during the war, why doesn’t John have a CWGC headstone in the cemetery when his brother does?
 When and where was he wounded?
 Which regiment was he serving with?
 The only military records we’ve found so far are the Royal Hospital Chelsea Pensioner Soldier Service Records which refer to his earlier service in the Scots Guards.

 Alexander Stuart Brown, 1891-1915